tue-ropod/ropod-low-level-control-bumper/README.md

 The Z-MPC is configured to work on 4 different modes that are configurable:

-* *Mode 0: Z-MPC fully deactivated*
+* *Mode 0: Z-MPC fully deactivated*:
-In this mode the robot will not react to external forces measured at the bumper
+Velocity control is active by default.
+The robot will not react to external forces measured at the bumper
+* *Mode 1: Z-MPC active in x-y*:
+Velocity control is active by default.
+The robot will react to external forces measured at the bumper.
+When forces in the x-axis are detected, the robot will swicth to compliant control mode and stay permanently there.
+When forces in the y-axis are detected, the robot will switch to cmpliant control only when the interaction forces are above a minimal theshold.
+When the interaction force in y is removed, the controller switches back to velocity control.

 ## 2. ROS node API
 ### 2.1 Topics